 - 1. Players must not wear shoes with cleats (molded or screwed-in) that contain any metal materials. - 2.
-The following curfews will be in effect for all games in the NORDC program. - No game may begin after 9:30 p.m. - No new inning may begin after 11:30 p.m.
-No new inning can begin within ten minutes of stoppage. - 3.
+The following curfews will be in effect for all games in the NORDC program. - No game may begin after 9:30 p.m. - No new inning can begin within ten minutes of stoppage. - 3.
 In forfeited games, all players, from both teams that have come to play, must be listed on the score sheet that is submitted to the administrative office (Site Facilitator).